abbyazari/abbyazari.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
-This page displays featured publications.
+This page displays recent featured publications.
 You can find a full list of published works at <a href="https://scholar.google.com/citations?hl=en&user=UdcGQbYAAAAJ"> Google Scholar.</a>

  <! -- ### Under review: